BennettDixon/sleep_tracker_full_stack/README.md

 You can either use the name of the container or the id of the container to substitute in the next portion.
 The name should be something like `tellus_takehome_postgres_1` and is under the `NAMES` column, the id is under `CONTAINER ID` and is a random alpha-numeric hash.

-Execute the following, substituting your postgres container id.
+Execute the following, substituting your postgres container id or container name.
 This will setup a user and database in your postgres container.
 You only need to do this once unless you delete the docker-compose volume mount or the postgres data on your local machine.

 ```
 docker exec -it <container-id/name> psql -U postgres -f /app/pgsetup.sql